 The Middle Leadership (NPQML) course is available online and can therefore be completed anywhere in the world.
 Please click here for advice on payment options and other information relevant to those studying outside of the UK.

 Speak to us (01273 358080) or make a booking.

-Cohorts begin in January, May and September.
+Cohorts begin in January, March, May, and September each year.

-Book and enrol before 12 January to join our next cohort.
+Book and enrol before 15 September to join our next cohort.